highb/.bhell/README.md

 I got tired of trying to remember all the tools that I usually install on a new system so here's some scripts to do that.

-Should work on Ubuntu 20.04, because that's what I'm running.
+Should work on Ubuntu 20.04 and OSX 12.2, because that's what I'm running.